most-useful/wp-graphql-comments-gravatar/README.md

 # Installation
 Clone this repository into your WordPress plugins folder, then activate it via the WordPress dashboard.

+Obviously you'll need the WPGraphQL plugin installed in order to use it.

 # Configuration
 There's currently no configuration available from the WordPress dashboard - but the plugin is so tiny that you should be able to edit it to adjust which Avatar you want returned and sizes and so on.